aws-samples/busy-engineers-encryption-sdk/docs/exercises/1-kms_encryption.rst

 The KMS SDK API
 ---------------

 The project is already configured to import the KMS SDK.

-To construct a client we can just create an instance of it:
+Client construction is simple.
+Since we're running in AWS Lambda, the region and credentials are automatically configured for us.

 .. tabs::